aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Political parties and leaders:

-Chinese Communist Party or CCP [HU Jintao, General Secretary of the Central Committee]; eight registered small parties controlled by CCP
+Chinese Communist Party or CCP [HU Jintao]; eight registered small parties controlled by CCP

 Political pressure groups and leaders: